Dinner

 Dinner usually refers to what is in many Western cultures the biggest and most formal meal of the day.
-Historically, the largest meal used to be eaten around midday, and called dinner.
+Historically, the largest meal used to be eaten around midday, and was called dinner.
 Especially among the elite, it gradually migrated to later in the day over the 16th to 19th centuries.
 The word has different meanings depending on culture, and may mean a meal of any size eaten at any time of day.
 In particular, it is still sometimes used for a meal at noon or in the early afternoon on special occasions, such as a Christmas dinner.
 In hot climates, the main meal is more likely to be eaten in the evening, after the temperature has fallen.

 Etymology

 The word is from the Old French (c.
 1300) disner, meaning "dine", from the stem of Gallo-Romance desjunare ("to break one's fast"), from Latin dis- (which indicates the opposite of an action) + Late Latin ieiunare ("to fast"), from Latin ieiunus ("fasting, hungry").
 The Romanian word dejun and the French déjeuner retain this etymology and to some extent the meaning (whereas the Spanish word desayuno and Portuguese desjejum are related but are exclusively used for breakfast).
 Eventually, the term shifted to referring to the heavy main meal of the day, even if it had been preceded by a breakfast meal (or even both breakfast and lunch).